 - 6 tbsp. ice water

-- Using a pastry blender, cut the butter into the flour until all of the flour is coated.
+- Add the butter and pulse until the flour is evenly coated.